 Figure 7.
-Write Disable Instruction for SPI Mode
+Write Disable Instruction for SPI Mode (left) or QPI Mode (right)

-8.2.4 Read Status Register-1 (05h), Status Register-2 (35h) & Status Register-3 (15h)
+8.5.4 Read Status Register-1 (05h), Status Register-2 (35h) & Status Register-3 (15h)

 The Read Status Register instructions allow the 8-bit Status Registers to be read.
 The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1, "35h" for Status Register-2 or "15h" for Status Register-3 into the DI pin on the rising edge of CLK.
 The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 8.
 Refer to section 7.1 for Status Register descriptions.